vaadin/swing-kit/README.md

         }
 ```

 To finalize this migration now we need to create the JVaadinPanel that will show the Vaadin view and then prepare the component to handle this event on the Swing side.
-On this application we are only using one type of event but Swing Kit provides de VaadinSwingEvent::getType() method to let the user to check what event is receiving since all the events created on the Vaadin view are delivered at the level of the JVaadinPanel.
+On this application we are only using one type of event but Swing Kit provides the VaadinSwingEvent::getType() method to let the user to check what event is receiving since all the events created on the Vaadin view are delivered at the level of the JVaadinPanel.

 ```java
         JVaadinPanel tableView = null;